iliailinskii/test-cases/README.md

 I personally vote for the second one.
 In my case, I use [plotly](https://plotly.com/python/).
 Why I have chosen it?
 1. Simplicity, less code more functions.
 You need to write a couple of code lines and as a result get an animated, interactive graph.
 2. Beauty.
 It looks clear, modern, and pretty, so even if you are not a professional visualizer you will have nice graphs.
-In addition, you may use these graphs not just for your platform but also for your case solution visualisations.
+In addition, you may use these graphs not just for your platform but also for your case solution visualizations.
 3. Big graph assortment from bars to maps.

 In cases when you need to build a lot of graphs, I highly recommend writing the graph generator method and automating this process to make your script even more concise.